carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfProposalForHeterogeneousDebugging.rst

 *architectural*
   The rule is defined externally to this specification by the augmenter.

-A Common Information Entry holds information that is shared among many Frame Description Entries.
+A Common Information Entry (CIE) holds information that is shared among many Frame Description Entries (FDE).
 There is at least one CIE in every non-empty ``.debug_frame`` section.
 A CIE contains the following fields, in order:

 1.  ``length`` (initial length)